-All students must achieve a passing grade or score on cartain Key Performance Indicator (KPI) before they complete the program.
-Failure to achieve a passing grade or score on these KPIs may result in a non-passing grade for a course even if the student is otherwise passing.
+All students must achieve a passing grade or score on each Key Performance Indicator (KPI) before they complete the program.
+Failure to achieve a passing grade or score on each KPI may result in a non-passing grade for a course even if the student is otherwise passing.
 These are critical pieces of counseling education and required to earn a degree.
-You will know if a KPI is required in a course because your instructor will inform you via the written syllabus.